exasim-project/OBR/docs/source/index.md

 ## Available Operations

-## Usage
+## Usage Example

-The benchmark runnner is split into several layers:
+The benchmark runner is split into several layers:
     1. case generation
     2. case run/submit
     3. case postprocessing

+The [micro_benchmarks repository](https://github.com/exasim-project/micro_benchmarks/tree/case_windsor_body) provides a good point to start learning from.
+After cloning the repository, `cd` into the `WindsorBody` subdirectory.
 ### 1. Creating a tree

-To create a tree of case variation run
+In general, to create a tree of case variation run

-    obr init --folder [path] --config assets/lidDrivenCavity.yaml
+    obr init --folder [path] --config path-to-config.yaml

+Within the context of the `micro_benchmarks` example, simply run

+    obr init --folder . --config assets/scaling.yaml

+OBR should now print a low of configuration, followed by `[OBR] successfully initialized`.

 ### 2. Running a tree

+Finally, a tree can be run with the `obr run` command-line option:

-    obr run -o runParallelSolver --folder
+    obr run -o fetchCase --folder path-to-tree

+Or, in this specific example (the default of `--folder` is `.`):

+    obr run -o fetchCase

+Within `WindsorBody/workspace` should now have appeared a multitude of directories (=cases).
+Not all cases are afflicted by every obr operation.
+For instance, only the directory named `78e2de3e6205144311d04282001fe21f` should have a further subdirectory named `case`.

+Inside `78e2de3e6205144311d04282001fe21f/signac_job_document.json`, the operation is summarized.

 # Indices and tables